 • Shopify BFCM 2025 sales release

-• Coverage of Shopify’s Universal Commerce Protocol and “Sidekick” AI tools
+• Coverage of Shopify’s universal commerce protocol and “Sidekick” AI tools

 • Canada’s economic-partnership agreements: digital-trade chapters